ExpressenAB/exp-cachebuster/README.md

 ### Usage during development

 By default file checksums will be caches in memory since files are not expected to change during the lifetime of the started application.
 During development however you just want to reload the page and pick up any changes.
-The cache buster has the flag `cacheChecksums` for this purpose.
+The cache buster has the flag `useCachedChecksums` for this purpose.

-The following snippet would disable checksum caching if `NODE_ENV` is set to `development`:
+The following snippet will make sure the file checksum is always calculated when bust is called if `NODE_ENV` is set to `development`:

 ```javascript
 var cacheBuster = require("exp-cachebuster")(["public/css", "public/js"], process.env.NODE_ENV !== "development");
 ```

 A advantage of using a cache buster during development is that any change to a client side resource will result in a new checksum which will lead to the browser fetching the new version.

+Note that view or fragment caching can result in getting old client side resources.
+These should be disabled during development for the HTML that contains references to scripts, stylesheets etc.